Parade streamers. Photo credit: Alpha Mom

 Paper towel rolls turn patriotic with this cardboard rocket idea by Crafting Therapy.
 Top your rockets with pointy paper hats, decorate with colorful designs and finish with looped ribbon tails.
 This is a great way to use up all of the scrap materials shuffling around your box o' crafts.
 String 'em from your bikes, trikes and wagons for the Fourth of July block party.

-Put safety first this Fourth of July, and let the kids decorate their helmets like in this idea by Flour Power.
+Put safety first this Fourth of July, and let the kids decorate their bike helmets using this idea by Flour Power as an example.
 Simply twist some festive pipe cleaners and stars onto whatever real estate you can find — helmets, straps, handlebars and training wheels.
 All is fair game for parade pizazz!

 Shields and streamers